wddwycc/kv-ts/README.md

 }
 ```

-That is to say, you can define your any `store` you are using by implementing these three functions.
+That is to say, you can define any `store` you are using by implementing these three functions.